-- then considering progressively larger subprograms ... - until the whole program has been considered.
+- beginning with individual statements - then considering progressively larger subprograms - until the whole program has been considered.

-Mike Jacobson (University of Calgary) Computer Science 331 Lectures #7-8 9 / 26 Mike Jacobson (University of Calgary) Computer Science 331 Lectures #7-8 10 / 26 Worst-Case Analysis of Running Time A Single Statement Case: Program is a Single Statement Worst-Case Analysis of Running Time A Sequence of Subprograms Case: Program is a Sequence of Subprograms Example: x := 1 Amount to charge: 1 unit (eg. single arithmetic/Boolean opera assignment) ation, comparison, or Structure to Consider: S Worst-Case Running Tin • worst-case running tin • worst-case running tin ne: If ne of S_1 is T_1 , and Example: x := y := 1 Amount to charge: 2 units (one per assignment) be careful with compound statements one line does not always equal one unit! worst-case running time of 52 is 72, then worst-case running time of entire program is at most: T1 + T2 Explanation (upper bound because): worst-case input to S1 may not yield a worst-case input to T2
+Mike Jacobson (University of Calgary) Computer Science 331 Lectures #7-8 9 / 20 5 Mike Jacobson (University of Calgary) Computer Science 331 Lectures #7-8 10 / 26 Worst-Case Analysis of Running Time A Single Statement Worst-Case Analysis of Running Time A Sequence of Subprograms Case: Program is a Single Statement Case: Program is a Sequence of Subprograms Example: x := 1 Structure to Consider: S_1 ; S_2 Amount to charge: 1 unit (eg. single arithmetic/Boolean operation, comparison, or assignment) Worst-Case Running Time: If worst-case running time of S1 is T1, and worst-case running time of S2 is T2, Example: x := y := 1 then Amount to charge: 2 units (one per assignment) be careful with compound statements • worst-case running time of entire program is at most: $T_1 + T_2$ Explanation (upper bound because):